-In Roman times, in Europe, a ‘Pagan’ was literally a ‘country dweller’.
-As opposed to those sophisticated city types, Pagans typically earned their living from the land or doing manual labor.
-Later 'Pagan' was redefined as anyone who was non-Christian.
+In Roman times, in Europe, a pagan was a ‘country dweller’.
+As opposed to those sophisticated city types, pagans typically earned their living from the land or doing manual labor.
+Later on, 'pagan' was redefined as anyone who was non-Christian.

 Christianity spread through Roman occupied cities far faster than the outlying lands where ancient religious practices endured.
 These practices varied from country to country, but in Britain, for example, there were traditional places of worship dedicated to different deities—it all depended where you lived, as adjacent villages may have had different objects of worship.
 The idea was to placate the gods and curry favor in order to get a good crop or to heal a sick cow.
 So each hamlet and village had a special place, maybe a shrine, perhaps a site high on a hill, even a stone bridge where the faery folk hung out.
 It was all a bit mixed up.